 I realize that what follows may be heretical in Tiki circles.
 It might go against 80 years of Tiki lore, secret recipe books, and exotic rums as described by Beachbum Berry in his book “Beachbum Berrys Sippin Safari”.
 But, the simple truth is that a tasty Tiki libation isn’t hard to improvise if you know the basic pattern and have a reasonable set of ingredients on hand.

 Let me be completely clear up front – I’m an avid collector of tiki recipes, and with 50+ different rums and many exotic syrups in my collection, you’d be hard pressed to find a recipe that I couldn’t fashion reasonably well with what I have on hand.
 I firmly believe that a tiki drink should be as authentic and well constructed as possible and I regularly consult many recipes in my extensive notebook.
 I honestly should publish this thing one day.
 I could even be a bit cheeky, and use one of these Freelance Ghostwriters to do all the hard work for me.
 However, you shouldn’t feel constrained to slavishly implementing existing recipes, or worse, not making a drink at all because you don’t have every ingredient the recipe calls for.

 Think of tiki as a rich framework for improvisation – Discovering new flavor combinations that work well together.
 Using the following guidelines you can easily come up with your creation or a spin on an existing classic.

 Matt’s (general) Rules of Tiki Drinks

-1) Tiki drinks should have rum.
+1) They should have rum.
 The flavor of the rum, not just the alcohol burn, should be easily discernible.
 If the rest of your ingredients cover up the rum’s true character, you’re doing it wrong.
 When picking your rum(s), do your best to use something close to the flavor profile, but truthfully you can get great results with a mid-tier rum like these:

 - Plantation 5